rootkit-ty/blog.rootkitty.tech/content/post/hugo.md

 All of these benifits while making it fairly secure.
 As there's no service listening to be exploited, no credentials to be brute forced, and NO dynamic content.

 ## Caveat
 Sadly this does require some fiddling with Default ACL settings, and the creation of a service account.
-It's not too hard, but can be a little bit of a hastle getting it seutp correctly.
+It's not too hard, but can be a of a hastle getting it seutp correctly.